 Your choice of benchtop material and colour is a key step in your Hamptons creation.
 While timber is part of this look, marble or stone benchtops are ideal for a beautifully natural and timeless look.
 Caesarstone’s marble-inspired quartz benchtops in their Calacatta Nuvo™ range have, elegant, cascading, grey veins on a white base.
 Or look for Essastone’s Marmo Bianco with refined ivory base and subtle subtle veining.

 IMAGE SOURCE: shutterstock.com

 Classic Hamptons architecture includes details such as pitched ceilings, exposed beams, timber sarking on walls and ceilings, wood floors, pale colours and lots of light.
 When planning a Hamptons kitchen, it will work best in a house that already has some of these features.
 Or, talk to our designers about how you could include some of these architectural details to your home to carry the Hamptons style throughout.

 IMAGE SOURCE: mitchellwall.com

-Finishing touches for your authentic Hamptons-style kitchen includes oversized or statement pendant lighting, open shelves displaying beautiful porcelain platters, a large farmhouse sink, subway-tiled splashbacks, and bar stools in natural oaky tones.
+Finishing touches for your authentic Hamptons-style kitchen includes oversized or statement pendant lighting, open shelves displaying beautiful porcelain platters and glass bottles, a large farmhouse sink, subway-tiled splashbacks, and bar stools in natural oaky tones.